-When done well, email marketing is super powerful.
-But remember the golden rule of content marketing: Less Sell.
+When done well, email marketing is still a super powerful tool.
+In 2021, 95% of marketers found email marketing was an effective way to meet their goals (Hubspot).
+Start growing your email list by promoting signups through social media, on your website, and inside your restaurant, keeping in mind federal privacy and antispam legislation.
+For more information visit: http://fightspam.gc.ca But remember the golden rule of all content marketing, including e-blasts: Less Sell.
 More Tell.
-Start growing your email list by promoting signups through social media, on your website, and inside your restaurant, keeping in mind federal privacy and anti-spam legislation.
-For more information visit: http:// fightspam.gc.ca

-6. LEVERAGE SOCIAL MEDIA
+6. INVEST IN SOCIAL MEDIA